Swashbuckle (band): History

-"Crime Always Pays" was released by Nuclear Blast on September 10, 2010.
-The band also took part in the "70,000 Tons Of METAL" Festival along with other well known acts such as Amon Amarth, Exodus, Fear Factory, Sabaton, Sodom, Nevermore, Testament, Obituary, Death Angel and Ensiferum.
+Crime Always Pays was released by Nuclear Blast in September 2010.
+The band also took part in the 70000 Tons of Metal Festival along with other well known acts such as Amon Amarth, Exodus, Fear Factory, Sabaton, Sodom, Nevermore, Testament, Obituary, Death Angel and Ensiferum.
 As of 2011, Bootsmann Collins has been replaced by Legendary Pirate King Eric "The" Brown.

-Alestorm in their album Back Through Time reference the band in the song 'Swashbuckled'.

-In February 2014 Swashbuckle, once again, was invited to set sail, as performers on the "70,000 Tons Of METAL" cruise.
+In February 2014, Swashbuckle once again was invited to set sail as performers on the 70000 Tons of Metal Festival cruise.

-In August 2014 Swashbuckle released their anticipated, vinyl recording disc release, "We Hate the Sea EP" on Get This Right records.
+In August 2014, Swashbuckle released the vinyl recording disc release We Hate the Sea EP on Get This Right Records.